1999 Cricket World Cup 2nd semi-final

 The second semi-final of the 1999 Cricket World Cup was a One Day International (ODI) match played on 17 June 1999 at Edgbaston Cricket Ground in Birmingham, England.
 It was played between South Africa and Australia.
-The match ended in a tie after a run out between Allan Donald and Lance Klusener ended the match which resulted in Australia booking a spot in the final where they would defeat Pakistan.
+The match ended in a tie after a run out between Allan Donald and Lance Klusener ended the match which resulted in Australia winning a place in the final where they would play against Pakistan.

 Background

 The two teams had faced each other in a Super six match, which would eventually prove to be the deciding factor in determining which of the two teams would qualify for the final.
 South Africa batted first and put up a competitive total, with Herschelle Gibbs scoring 101.
 In reply, Australia began losing wickets at regular intervals.
 The turning point of the match occurred when captain Steve Waugh was dropped by Gibbs at short mid-wicket, as Gibbs attempted to throw the ball up into the air in celebration, only for the ball to slip through his fingers.
 After the dropped chance, Waugh was reported to have famously said to Gibbs "You've just dropped the World Cup".
 Waugh denied saying this, but the quote has lived on in cricketing folklore.
 Waugh went on to score an unbeaten 120 and guided Australia home by 5 wickets.

 Had Australia not won this game they would have been knocked out of the World Cup.
 However, with this victory they tied with South Africa on six points at end of the Super Six round and the teams finished in second and third places, respectively, when net-run-rate was used to differentiate them.
 Thus Australia finished ahead of South Africa in the table, which meant that, under the rules for this competition, in the event of a tie in the semi-final Australia would proceed to the final.